XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Experiment

-\paragraph{Robustness to Hyperparameters.} To evaluate the robustness of our method to hyperparameter choices, we conduct experiments on Qwen2.5-1.5B by varying both the novelty bonus $\lambda_{\text{novelty}}$ and the clamp factor $\kappa_{\text{clip}}$.
-Results are shown in Table~\ref{tab:hyperparam_sensitivity}.
-Overall, performance remains stable across a wide range of settings: accuracies fluctuate within a narrow band, with a mean of 55.02\% and a sample standard deviation of 1.07.
-These findings confirm that our design is resilient to hyperparameter variations, ensuring reliable performance without requiring extensive tuning.
+\textbf{Robustness to Hyperparameters.} To evaluate the robustness of our method to hyperparameter choices, we conduct experiments on Qwen2.5-1.5B \rebuttal{with results on the MATH-500 dataset~\citep{lightman2023letsverifystepstep}} by varying both the novelty bonus $\lambda_{\text{novelty}}$ and the clamp factor $\kappa_{\text{clip}}$, \rebuttal{as well as the hyperparameters related to hierarchical rollout planning, including the exploration strength $\lambda$ and the confidence interval $\alpha$.} Results are shown \rebuttal{respectively} in Table~\ref{tab:hyperparam_sensitivity}, \rebuttal{and Table~\ref{tab:ucb_sensitivity}}.
+Overall, performance remains stable across a broad range of settings.
+When varying $\lambda_{\text{novelty}}$ and the clamp factor $\kappa_{\text{clip}}$, accuracies fluctuate only slightly, with a mean of 55.02\% and a sample standard deviation of 1.07. \rebuttal{As for $\lambda$ and $\alpha$, the accuracies fluctuate within a narrow band with a mean of 54.84\% and a sample standard deviation of 1.41.} These findings confirm that our design is resilient to hyperparameter variations, ensuring reliable performance without requiring extensive tuning.

-\paragraph{Compatibility with Other SOTA Methods.} Our design is complementary to recent optimization advances and can be seamlessly integrated with state-of-the-art methods.
+\textbf{Compatibility with Other SOTA Methods.} Our design is complementary to recent optimization advances and can be seamlessly integrated with state-of-the-art methods.
 As shown in Figure~\ref{fig:compatibility_gspo}, \name achieves 2.5\% better accuracy than GSPO when applied on Qwen3-1.7B.
 Importantly, \name remains fully compatible and yields comparable or improved performance when paired with GSPO.
 These results highlight that our exploration–exploitation mechanisms complement GSPO’s optimization strategy, further enhancing downstream reasoning quality.